Parentification

 • reconnecting with personal needs and identity

-• allowing the parent their own fate and responsibility
+• allowing parents their own dignity, fate, and responsibility

 Supporting Parents Without Losing Yourself